Joel Kleefisch: Career

 Kleefisch worked as a news researcher for KCBS-TV in Los Angeles during the summer of 1992.
 Upon graduation from Pepperdine he worked as a reporter for WREX-TV in Rockford, Illinois from 1993 to 1994.
 Kleefisch then was hired by WISN-TV to work the assignment desk and as a part-time reporter in 1994, before becoming a full-time general assignment reporter, where he worked until entering politics.
 As a reporter at WISN-TV, he appeared on CNN to discuss the trial of Mark Chmura.
 He won an award for "Best investigative report or series" from the Milwaukee Press Club in 1999 for a piece about date rape drugs.

 Kleefisch was elected to the Wisconsin State Assembly in 2004, and was re-elected in 2006, 2008, 2010, 2012, 2014, and 2016.
 He represented Oconomowoc and surrounding areas of western Waukesha County, northern Jefferson County, and eastern Dane County.
 In 2009 he co-sponsored legislation to increase the penalties in Wisconsin for driving under the influence.

+During his tenure in the state assembly, video of Kleefisch casting votes for absent colleagues circulated.
+Amid accusations of hypocrisy related to recent legislation surrounding voter fraud, Kleefisch responded, "It depends on how you interpret the rule."
+During a segment on voting in the United States, John Oliver highlighted several politicians, and said in response to Kleefisch claiming the voting video was character assassination, "That’s not character assassination.
+That’s unedited footage of something you obviously did."

 Kleefisch did not seek re-election in 2018 and was succeeded by Barbara Dittrich.